 RARE Helpline

-If you are looking for information about rare disease, you can contact the RARE Helpline on +61 (0)499 549 629.
-The Helpline is open Monday to Friday 9:00am to 5:00pm (AEST).
+If you are looking for information about rare diseases, you can contact the RARE Helpline on +61 (0)499 549 629.
+The RARE Helpline is open Monday to Friday 9:00am to 5:00pm (AEST).
 For more information, please visit the RARE Helpline webpage.

 Many groups in Australia help multicultural people.
 These national organisations may be able to support multicultural people living with rare diseases.